enforge-de/enforge.de/README.md

 - [serve](https://github.com/tillhoff/serve) as local development webserver

 The `Taskfile.yml` contains the used commands for them and simplifies development further.
-> Before starting those tasks, make sure to download a binary for each of them and put them in this folder.
+> Before starting those tasks, check whether the paths work.